Pallet Town hasn’t changed in four months. Or at least, not that Red can tell just by biking through it.

 But the relative quiet is the same, and is particularly soothing after a month in Saffron City.
 As is the smell of the ocean on the wind, and the distant sound of wingull crying into the open blue skies.

 He reaches his destination and packs his bike and pads away, then goes inside, feeling like he’s stepping back in time.
 It’s only been four months since he was in Pallet Town, but he hasn’t been to Dr. Seward’s office in years.
 The waiting room hasn’t changed since he was last here, though the office itself has.
-The carpet is the same dark green, but there’s a new couch, and the paintings have changed.
+The carpet is the same dark green, but there’s a new couch, and the paintings are different; more landscapes rather than abstract art.

 Dr. Seward herself is apparently unchanged, however, and her smile is warm as he sits down.
 “Hello, Red.
 Glad you could finally make it in person.”